5 Reasons You're Not Losing Weight on a Vegan Diet

 Eating enough protein is key to maintaining muscle mass, which helps keep your metabolism going.
 Even on a plant-based diet, it's possible to meet your daily protein needs – it just requires a little strategy.
 One method is to track your protein intake using an app like My Fitness Pal.

 Legumes (aka beans, lentils, and peas) are a great source of plant protein.
 One cup of cooked lentils contains seventeen grams of protein, as compared to the eight grams found in a cup of cooked quinoa or a quarter cup of almonds.
 Adding a plant-based powder, like pea protein (made from yellow split peas), to a smoothie can also boost your protein intake by as much as twenty-five grams per serving.

 3. Your timing is off

 Meal timing is important and can have serious impacts on your waistline, whether you’re vegan, omnivore, or carnivore.
-Most people usually save their largest meal for the evening, when they're the least active.
+Most people save their largest meal for the evening, when they're the least active and metabolism starts to slow down.
 A more efficient strategy is to eat larger meals earlier in order to fuel the most active hours of the day.
-Skimping on food all day then gorging at night is a definite recipe for weight gain or.
+Skimping on food all day then gorging at night is a definite recipe for weight gain.
 At the least, it’s preventing weight-loss, even if you’re vegan.
 Instead, try making your evening meals light but filling, such as sautéed veggies and chickpeas over a bed of greens and spaghetti squash.

 4. You’re consuming plant-based junk food